As more states set aggressive hikes in minimum wages, Florida pay starts to lag

-Florida's long been branded as a low wage state.
-Now it may soon become known as a low minimum wage state, too.
+Florida's long been branded a low-wage state.
+Now it may soon become known as a low-minimum-wage state, too.

 Many states that set their own minimum wages are starting to raise them, sometimes aggressively.
 And that means Florida, which raised its minimum wage for 2017 this week by all of a nickel to $8.10 from $8.05 in 2016, increasingly finds itself on the lower end of the minimum wage scale.

-Florida is one of a record 19 states raising their minimum wages for 2017.
-Some states opted to raise their minimum wages via ballot initiatives in November.
-Others, like Florida, saw wages rise slightly to reflect cost-of-living adjustments.
+Florida is one of a record 19 states raising their minimum wage for 2017.
+Some states raised their minimum wage via ballot initiatives.
+Others, like Florida, saw wages rise to reflect inflation adjustments.

-In contrast, minimum wage hikes in such states as Arizona, Washington, Main and Colorado, among others, are significantly outpacing what is happening in Florida.
+In contrast, minimum wage hikes in such states as Arizona, Washington, Maine and Colorado, among others, are significantly outpacing what is happening in Florida.

-Arizona led all states this year by raising its minimum wage by $1.95 to $10 an hour.
-Seven states (Arizona, California, Colorado, Maine, New York, Oregon and Washington) approved raising their minimum wages to between $12 and $15 per hour, to be phased in over several years.
+Arizona led all states this year, raising its minimum wage $1.95 to $10 an hour.
+Seven states (Arizona, California, Colorado, Maine, New York, Oregon and Washington) will raise their minimum wages to between $12 and $15 per hour, to be phased in over several years.

-The impact of how Florida is lagging on wages becomes more apparent when the latest wage increases are annualized.
+Florida's lagging on wages is more apparent when the latest increases are annualized.
 Florida employees lucky enough to be paid for a full 40 hours a week for 52 weeks would earn $16,848 this year, while minimum wage workers in Arizona would earn $20,800 — nearly $4,000 more in 2017.

-The traditional minimum wage debate goes like this.
-Any minimum wage limits the ability of business to compete and hire more workers, especially those seeking early or first-time entry into the job market.
+The debate over minimum wage goes like this: Any minimum wage limits the ability of business to compete and hire more workers, especially those seeking their first jobs.

 Others argue the current Florida minimum wage does not come close to providing a living wage.
 In the Sunshine State alone, 187,000 workers are paid the minimum wage, according to the Economic Policy Institute.